-Sixty-two percent of Americans watch videos on YouTube daily and 92% use the platform weekly.
-It’s not surprising to see more influencers set up channels.
+Sixty-two percent of Americans watch videos on YouTube daily, and 92% use the platform weekly.
+With the popularity of YouTube, it’s not surprising to see more influencers set up shop on the channel.
 Some of the biggest YouTube influencers have earned massive followings.

 Working with a YouTube influencer to promote your product could be a big win, but what’s the cost?
 To help understand the world of influencer compensation on YouTube, here’s some insight.

 Most YouTube influencers won’t trade products for posts.
 Most influencers expect a payment, in addition to receiving a free product, if the campaign calls for it.